Makr91/zoneweaver-api/SECURITY.md

 ## Acknowledgments

-We appreciate the security research community's efforts in making ZoneWeaver API more secure.
+We appreciate the security research community's efforts in making ZoneweaverAPI more secure.
 Responsible disclosure helps protect all users.

 ### Hall of Fame